Crazygird-Organization/.github/profile/README.md

 <br>

-<h2 > Join the Organization to help us develop our small site!
+<h2 > Join the Organization to help us develop our small site! 😀

 </h2>

-## Stats: